DarwinRG/tutor-appointment-system/README.md

 # Tutor Appointment System

 This repository is a Laravel-based tutor appointment system.
 It includes various features such as user authentication, appointment scheduling, and management of tutors and subjects.
-The project leverages Laravel's robust framework capabilities, including Blade templating, Eloquent ORM, and built-in authentication scaffolding.
-It also integrates third-party packages like Twilio for communication and Guzzle for HTTP requests.
+The project leverages Laravel's robust framework capabilities, including Blade templating, and built-in authentication scaffolding.
+It also integrates third-party packages like Twilio for SMS Authentication and Guzzle for HTTP requests.
 The repository is structured to follow Laravel's best practices, with separate directories for controllers, models, views, and configuration files.

 ## Features